 How easy?
 Just put some clivers in room temperature water and let it sit overnight.
 Then drink it.
 That’s it.
 EASY.

 But before you get weirded out by the whole idea, let me explain…

 We’re talking about using plants for health in this article.
 So first, check out my rules for foraging.
-Second, remember, I’m not a doctor or an herbalist.
-I’m just a regular person who likes trying traditional remedies.
+Second, remember, I’m not a doctor.
 Any questions or underlying health concerns?
 Talk to your doctor or a qualified herbalist first!

 What is clivers?

 The official name of clivers is Galium aparine.
 (It’s always a good idea to check the latin name of a plant before using it, because the common names often vary by region.)

 Clivers has little hooks all over the stem which make it ‘stick’ like velcro to anything which brushes up against it.
 You often find clivers growing with nettles (another favorite Spring detox plant!).

 Clivers grows pretty much worldwide, so you can probably find it near you!